joinzien/zien-lifetime-pass/docs/redemption.md

 2. The platform calculates the final production costs and calls `setOfferTerms` to set the payment amount required.
 3. The collector now has the final offer.
    A. The collector can call `rejectOfferTerms` to stop the process.
-   B. The collector can call `acceptOfferTerms` to start the production process.
+   B. The collector can approve the drop contract for the full payment amount then call `acceptOfferTerms` to start the production process.
 4. The platform calls `productionComplete` to mark the work has finsihed, adding the condtional report and redeemed version of the work.
 5. Once the collector receives the work. they can call `acceptDelivery`.
 Marknig that edition as reddeemed and switching the showing the redeemed version.